Bảo Đại: First Indochina War and Chief of State of Vietnam

-As Diệm and other hardcore nationalists were disappointed in the lack of autonomy and refused high government posts, Bảo Đại mainly filled his government with wealthy figures strongly connected to France.
-He then spent his own time in the resort towns of Da Lat, Nha Trang, and Buôn Ma Thuột, largely avoiding the process of governing.
-All this contributed to his reputation as a French puppet and a rise in popular support for the Việt Minh, whose armed insurgency against the French-backed regime was developing into a full-fledged civil war.
-Nonetheless, in 1950 he attended a series of conferences in Pau, France where he pressed the French for further independence.
+Diệm and other hardline nationalists criticized the lack of national autonomy and refused high government posts.
+Bảo Đại then spent his own time in the resort towns of Đà Lạt, Nha Trang, and Ban Mê Thuột, largely avoiding the process of governing.
+His Francophile prime ministers, Trần Văn Hữu and Nguyễn Văn Tâm, were also unpopular with many Vietnamese nationalists.
+All this further damaged his reputation, as the Việt Minh's armed insurgency, backed by China, against the French-sponsored regime developed into a full-fledged civil war that increasingly became a Cold War conflict.
+Nonetheless, in 1950 Bảo Đại attended a series of conferences in Pau, France where he pressed the French for further independence.
 The French granted some minor concessions to the Vietnamese, which caused a mixed reaction on both sides.

-In addition to the increasing unpopularity of the Bảo Đại government, the communist victory in China in 1949 also led to a further revival of the fortunes of the Việt Minh.
-When China and the Soviet Union recognized the DRV government, the United States reacted by extending diplomatic recognition to Bảo Đại's government in March 1950.
+In addition to the fairly unpopularity of the Bảo Đại government, the communist victory in China in 1949 also led to a further revival of the fortunes of the Việt Minh.
+When China and the Soviet Union recognized the DRV government, the United States reacted by extending diplomatic recognition to Bảo Đại's government in February 1950.
 This and the outbreak of the Korean War in June led to U.S. military aid and active support of the French war effort in Indochina, now seen as anti-communist rather than colonialist.
 Despite this, the war between the French colonial forces and the Việt Minh started to go badly for the French, culminating in a major victory for the Việt Minh at Điện Biên Phủ.
 This led to the negotiating of a peace deal between the French and the Việt Minh on 21 July 1954, known as the Geneva Accords, which partitioned Vietnam at the 17th parallel.
 The north side was given to the DRV, with the State of Vietnam receiving the south.
 Before that, the State of Vietnam gained complete independence from France on June 4.
-Bảo Đại remained "Head of State" of South Vietnam, but moved to Paris and appointed Ngô Đình Diệm as his prime minister.
+Bảo Đại then moved to Paris and appointed Ngô Đình Diệm as his prime minister.